 Chelsea paid West Brom compensation for Brown, although the fee was deemed far too low for a player of his potential.
 In May 2018, Brown made his one and only appearance to this date for Chelsea, against his former club.
 Although he had only played 11 minutes, Jose Mourinho said the youngster would receive a Premier League winners medal for his contribution to the team.

-Even though Brown, now aged 24, has still only appeared once for Chelsea, he remains contracted to the London club.
-Brown's career has consisted of season-long loans, in the Eredivisie with Vitesse, one loan spell with Brighton in the Premier League and four loans in the Championship, and is currently with Sheffield Wednesday.
+Brown made only appearance for Chelsea, and his career has consisted of season-long loans, in the Eredivisie with Vitesse, one loan spell with Brighton in the Premier League and five loans in the Championship.

 Aaron Lennon - Leeds (16 years 129 days)